-At the same time the Society has delivered extremely strong financial results with record growth in our balance sheet supported by record profits which has enhanced capital ratios to help fund future growth.
+From a business performance perspective, this has been the strongest ever year for the Society.
+It was befitting that the Society should celebrate its 100th year by delivering extremely strong financial results with record growth in our balance sheet, mortgages, and savings supported by record profits which has enhanced our capital to help fund future growth.